epurpur/epurpur.github.io/_posts/2019-04-19-A-Guide-to-Python-in-QGIS-aka-How-to-Help-Yourself-part-1.md

 ![_config.yml]({{ site.baseurl }}/images/initHistogramblank.png)

-Looks pretty blank to me.
-I chose this to make it clear that QGIS documentation is an ongoing and imperfect process.
+Looks pretty empty to me.
+I chose this to demonstrate that QGIS documentation is an ongoing and imperfect process.
 Perhaps it will be filled in by the time you read this.
-How am I supposed to know what this method does or how to use it.
+How am I supposed to know what this method does or how to use it?
 There are several ways.
 I briefly touched on the concept of class inheritance.
 As I showed earlier, classes have parent and child classes.
 Child classes lower on the food chain inherit methods from their parents.
 Luckily for us, QgsRasterDataProvider is a child of the QgsRasterInterface class, which also has an initHistogram() method with more descriptive information.
 Here is a screenshot from